Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Results

 \section{Results}

 In this section, we present the privacy perspectives and practices of participants, with a focus on multi-user smart home privacy in \S\ref{tab:views and practices} \textbf{(RQ1)}; the challenges faced by participants during the development life-cycle, as well as their views on power dynamics and privacy conflicts in smart homes in \S\ref{challenges} \textbf{(RQ2)}; and \S\ref{tab:mitigating} describes the practices and strategies used by participants to address or mitigate privacy concerns of different stakeholder groups \textbf{(RQ3)}.
 Because this research is qualitative, we did not attempt to quantify how many participants expressed a given view or theme; our research goal was to capture the richness and nuance of different experiences.
 We use terms like ``most'', ``many'', ``some'', ``several'', and ``a few'' only to give a rough insight into prevalence.
+Across the sections, we treat privacy as contextual and selectively implemented, with protections shaped by legal mandates (e.g., POPCPI) and by cultural or dignity-based values (e.g., respectful blurring in elder care).